 4. Ras Malai

-The bestest ever sweet treat for summer’s Eid is the chilled Falooda and what sets it apart from other desserts is, it can be served in any flavour that always perks up the salver.
+The bestest ever sweet treat for summer’s Eid is the chilled Falooda and what sets it apart from other desserts is, it can be served in any flavor that always perks up the salver.

 6. Chum Chum

 Chum Chums are more likely to be a family of Gulab Jamun and Rasgula.
-The totally juicy and sugary chum chums are best addition to the anyone’s platter on Eid.
+The totally juicy and sugary chum chums are the best addition to the anyone’s platter on Eid.

 7. Gajar ka Halwa